Classic Beef and Bean Chili – Chili Con Carne

 Notes

-Freeze any leftovers by placing in container or freezer bag.
+Freeze any leftovers in convenient portion sizes in airtight container or freezer bag and use within 6 months.
 If using a freezer bag, lay flat to maximize freezer space.

-For dehydrating – Omit the oil, use extra lean beef and low fat broth, remove any fat from pan after cooking – drain, pat with paper towel or even rinse with water (depending on how much fat there is).
-Use grated carrots, they’ll help rehydrate the beef better.
+For dehydrating – Mix ground beef with 1/2 cup bread crumbs and fry until beef is thoroughly cooked, without any oil (add water to pan if needed).
+Use extra lean beef and low fat broth, remove any fat from pan after cooking – drain, pat with paper towel or even rinse with water (depending on how much fat there is).
+The grated carrots and bread crumbs will help rehydrate the beef better.
 If pan is dry when adding veggies, use a little bit of water to help them cook without burning, continue to cook and season as normal being sure not to add any fats.
 Let cool overnight in fridge and skim off any fat that may have hardened on the top.
 Chop into small equal sized pieces.
 Place one serving per tray on dehydrator, (easy way to get perfect portion sizes).
 Squish flat in single layer.
 Dehydrate at 145°F/62°C for 5-7 hours until dry and crisp.

 Tried this recipe?Mention @GetGettyS or tag #GetGettyS